rmiessle/timeline-demo/plan.md

 By default, the background of an event is white.
 However, you can use the background color element of the event to turn the background a different color using [hex codes](https://www.w3schools.com/colors/colors_picker.asp).
 Hex codes are alphanumeric codes that start with a hash sign and have 6 numbers and/or letters.
 This can become an accessiblily issue, however, if you use a color without enough contrast for the text.
 Another option is to use a link to an image to create a background image for the event.
 Background colors can be a good way to "categorize" different slides - such as all events of one type with a white background, events of another type with a blue background, etc.
 #### Timeline
 At the bottom, all of your events are part of the overall timeline, which you can zoom in and out on.
+##### Media Thumbnail
+Yet again, this should be a link to an image.
+However, this changes
+##### Type
+By default, this is blank for a normal event.
+If you are creating a Title event, change to Title.
+If you are creating an Era, change to Era.
+###### Eras
+Eras create blocks of color that can differentiate different eras of time.
+These are created by having an event that has a start and and end date, and the event type is defined as an era.
 ##### Groups
 You can create groups of events, by giving them the same group name in the Google Sheet.
 This creates a "sandwich" effect in the timeline, where each event is on the layer that corresponds with its group.
 Generally 3-4 groups is the most you should consider having.
-##### Eras
-Eras create blocks of color that can differentiate different eras of time.
-These are created by having an event that has a start and and end date, and the event type is defined as an era.
 ### Other Options
 When you create your TimelineJS timeline, there are additional options you can set, such as the fonts for the text, if you want the timeline on the top or bottom, if you want to start from the end of the timeline, etc.